dgroomes/stackoverflow-look-back/README.md

     * DONE First, start by defining an `RpcServer` interface class and a `BackgroundScriptRpcServer` class.
 Use the `BackgroundScriptRpcServer` in `init-common.js`.
-    * IN PROGRESS Next, define a server on the front-end and a client in the background.
+    * DONE Next, define a server on the front-end and a client in the background.
 This is a bit abstract so I need to gather my thoughts.
 Consider the *direction-specific* messaging channels that already exist:
         * From web page to background scripts (Chrome; `ChromiumRpcClient.js` `ChromiumBackgroundScriptRpcServer.js`)
         * From web page to content scripts (Firefox; `FirefoxRpcClient.js` to `content-script-messaging-proxy.js`)